storacha/specs/w3-ucan.md

 ### Motivation

-[UCAN] verification process involves going through a delegation chain and verifying that every delegation has a valid signature from the private key if the issuer and that principals in the chain align.
-As described it has following implications:
+The [UCAN] verification process involves going through a delegation chain and verifying that every delegation has a valid signature from the private key of the issuer and that the principals in the chain align.
+As described it has the following implications:

 1. Verifier MAY end up verifying same potentially long chain over and over.
 As an optimization they could implement caching strategy, but that may require access to some storage.
 1. Invocations MAY have to send potentially long delegation chains over and over as validator MAY prune cache and may not even persist previously seen delegations.